 Since the horrible Japan earthquake, probably the most famous new ambassador for travel to Japan is Lady Gaga.
 But I’m here to introduce you to a new one.
 Amy Ballantyne traveled to Japan last year, at 7.5mos pregnant and with her toddler son.
-I’m delighted she’s sharing her story about her visit to Japan, and hopefully Japan tourism will bounce back and help the country to recover.
+I’m delighted she’s sharing her story about her visit to Japan with a baby, and hopefully Japan tourism will bounce back and help the country to recover.

 What an amazing place to travel, it has been a year since we traveled to Japan but an experience we will never forget.
 Japan is filled with kind, generous and helpful people all excited to take care of the travelers to their beautiful country.

 We were traveling to Tokyo for 10 days for a baseball tournament and decided to bring our 16 month-old with us (along with Grandma and Grandpa!).
 He was a perfect age for this trip (he still wasn’t walking but learned in Tokyo and would he eat pretty much anything we gave him).

 We stayed right in the heart of Tokyo and the hotels we used were the Tokyo Prince Hotel and the Prince Park Tower Tokyo.
 Both hotels were very nice and the staff were exceptional at making us feel welcome, helping us find our way in a city with little to no English and helping us to stay cool in the extreme heat.
 The concierge was very helpful in helping us to navigate the intricate subway and rail systems used by millions each day.